KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 As an <span className="label-role attester">Attester</span> needs to interact with the chain, you must create a full DID.

-### Generate keypairs
+### Generate key pairs

 An <span className="label-role attester">Attester</span> needs all four types of key.
-Since three of the key types write and sign to the chain, you can use the same key for them using the default KILT keyring to generate them, which is the same keyring used to generate accounts.
+Since three of the key types sign transactions, you can use the same key for them using the default KILT keyring to generate them, which is the same keyring used to generate accounts.

 Add the following code to the `attester/generateKeypairs` file.